gdkraus/accessible-modal-dialog/README.md

 ### Styling layer

-You will have to implement some styles for the dialog to “work” (visually speaking).
 The script itself does not take care of any styling whatsoever, not even the `display` property.
 It basically mostly toggles the `aria-hidden` attribute on the dialog itself and its counterpart containers.

+In browsers supporting the `<dialog>` element, its visibility will be handled by the user-agent itself.
+Until support gets better across the board, the styling layer is up to the implementor (you).

 You can use this to show and hide the dialog:

 ```css
 .dialog[aria-hidden='true'] {